yt-dlp/yt-dlp/README.md

 # CONFIGURATION

-You can configure youtube-dlp by placing any supported command line option to a configuration file.
+You can configure yt-dlp by placing any supported command line option to a configuration file.
 The configuration is loaded from the following locations:

 1. **Main Configuration**: The file given by `--config-location`
 1. **Portable Configuration**: `yt-dlp.conf` in the same directory as the bundled binary.
 If you are running from source-code (`<root dir>/yt_dlp/__main__.py`), the root directory is used instead.